 The bill amends and reenacts R.S.
 32:365(B) and enacts new sections R.S.
-32:46, 47, 48, and 49, focusing on the regulation of traffic violation citations, particularly those issued through automated enforcement devices.
-It prohibits local municipal and parish authorities from using automated speed enforcement devices or similar technologies to issue citations by mail, except under specific conditions.
-For instance, electronic enforcement devices can only be operated in school zones during designated times when children are present, and revenue generated from these devices must be allocated for public safety or stormwater infrastructure, depending on the location.
+32:46, 47, 48, and 49, focusing on the regulation of traffic violation citations issued through electronic enforcement devices.
+It prohibits certain agencies from using automated speed enforcement devices or similar technologies to issue citations by mail.
+The new provisions specify that local authorities can only operate electronic enforcement devices in school zones during designated times when children are present, and they must establish a cooperative agreement with local school governing authorities before implementing such devices.
+Additionally, revenue generated from these devices is allocated for specific purposes, such as stormwater drainage in Orleans Parish and public safety outside school zones.

-Additionally, the bill establishes strict guidelines for the use of handheld speed recording devices, requiring that they be operated only by trained law enforcement personnel and under certain conditions, such as proper signage and vehicle markings.
-It also mandates the creation of an administrative hearing process for motorists to appeal citations issued by these devices, ensuring transparency and fairness in the adjudication of traffic violations.
-The bill emphasizes that citations issued under this framework do not constitute criminal convictions and outlines various defenses that can be raised during administrative hearings.
+The bill also outlines restrictions on the use of handheld speed recording devices, requiring that they be operated only by trained law enforcement personnel and under specific conditions, such as proper signage and vehicle markings.
+It establishes an administrative hearing process for motorists to appeal citations, ensuring transparency and fairness in the adjudication of violations.
+The bill includes provisions for the citation process, allowing drivers to attest to circumstances surrounding the violation and providing options for judicial review of adverse decisions.
+Overall, the legislation aims to enhance the accountability and regulation of traffic enforcement practices in Louisiana.

 SB302 Engrossed: 32:365(B)